 How We Work

 Since then, the Wallace Center has been working both independently as well as in concert with other Winrock groups on a variety of regional and national initiatives, as well as countless partners and collaborators from the public, private, and nonprofit sectors.
-Our work is guided by seven overarching strategies, informed by our values, our commitment to racial equity, and the leadership of our predecessors, peers, and emerging leaders.
+Our work is guided by eight overarching strategies, informed by our values, our commitment to racial equity, our human-centered cultural agreements, and the leadership of our predecessors, peers, and emerging leaders.

-We develop and deliver targeted support, trainings, and resources that build the skills necessary for successful farms, food businesses and community-based organizations.
+We develop and deliver technical assistance, trainings, mentorship opportunities, and resources that build the skills and capacities necessary for successful farms, food businesses, and community-based organizations.